SiRyiS/generic_socialMedia/README.md

 3. By default you should be able to access the GraphQL endpoint at `http://localhost:5000/graphql`.
 Using the command line you can use a tool like `cURL` to execute queries and mutations.

-## Structure should look similar to this:
+## Project structure should look similar to this:

 - **app.py**: Flask application setup and endpoint definition.
 - **models.py**: SQLAlchemy model definitions.